Multi-Factor Authentication (MFA) at CSULB

 A CSU campus suffered a ransomware attack in 2020.
-As a preventative measure to cyberattacks, the Chancellor’s Office urged all CSU campuses to implement Multi-Factor Authentication (MFA), also known as two-step verification, to all students and employees.
-Approximately 1,000 CSULB employees with access to sensitive CFS information or that manage information systems and services have been using MFA.
-The use of MFA was expanded to all students on January 27, 2021 and to the rest of employees (including student assistants and volunteers) on February 24.
+As a preventative measure to cyberattacks, the Chancellor’s Office urged all CSU campuses to implement Multi-Factor Authentication (MFA), also known as two-step verification, for all students and employees.
+Approximately 1,000 CSULB employees with access to sensitive CFS information or that manage information systems and services were the very first users of MFA.
+The use of MFA was expanded to all students on January 27, 2021 and to the rest of employees (including student assistants and volunteers) on February 24, 2021.

 What is Multi-Factor Authentication?